 It’s all by design

 Instapage: Your landing page is quite possibly the most important part of any marketing campaign.
-Use InstaPage’s templates and drag-and-drop page builder to create the features you want; track and measure your conversions and statistics through its dashboard; and let its “machine learning” technology do the optimizing for you.
-(InstaPage is a paid solution, but you can take a free 30-day trial to try it out).
+Use Instapage’s mobile-responsive templates and fully customizable builder to create integrated and optimized landing pages, and track and measure your conversions and statistics through its analytics dashboard.
+(Instapage is a paid solution, but you can take a free 30-day trial to try it out).

 OmniGraffle: I firmly believe that no one should be expected to be both a consummate wordsmith and a visual design whiz.
 Sure, it can happen, but if you are among those who can spin a helluva yarn but can barely draw a stick figure, you might want to give OmniGraffle a try next time you need to create a diagram, process chart, quick page-layout, website wireframe, or graphic image.Use it to organize your thoughts and turn logical connections into eye-catching visual representations.